 – 6 ‘Competencies’: AKA ‘behaviours’.
 You will usually be aligning your evidence to each behaviour at ‘Level 2’ for the roles of Sergeant, Inspector and Chief Inspector.
 Though be aware, in the ‘postcode lottery of promotion‘ some forces choose to assess some aspects of Sergeant at Level 1 and Chief Inspector at Level 3!

 – 4 ‘Values’: Transparency, integrity, public service and impartiality.
 Note that the values use in Police Scotland, the Met Police, and some other forces differ slightly.

-Episode 2.14: PDR Time?
-Oh No! – Rank Success: Police Promotion and Leadership Podcast
+Episode 2.27: Promotion Process Waived in Devon and Cornwall – Rank Success: Police Promotion and Leadership Podcast